targetteal/o2-pt/rule-book.md

 ### Integration

 After harvesting valid objections, the _Facilitator_ must guide their integration to the proposal.
 One objection should be integrated at a time.
-The goal is to craft an amended proposal that would solve the original tension without causing the objection.
+The goal is to craft an amended proposal that would solve the original _Tension_ without causing the objection.

 If the proposal is amended, the _Facilitator_ must give another opportunity to the participants to raise objections.

-If a proposal is taking too much time to integrate, the _Facilitator_ can discard the proposal entirely in order to move to the next tension list item.
+If a proposal is taking too much time to integrate, the _Facilitator_ can discard the proposal entirely in order to move to the next _Tension_ list item.

 ### Asynchronous Proposals